arclanguage/anarki/README.markdown

 The intention is to be extremely permissive in accepting patches.
 For commit privileges, just submit your first pull request or ask on http://arclanguage.org/forum.

-*Important*: If you are running a HN-like site, using this fork will mess up your data.
-Come talk to us first, and be sure to make a backup.
+*Important*: If you are already running a HN-like site, migrating to this fork might mess up your site's data.
+Come talk to us first, and be sure to make a backup before the migration.

 To run, install Racket from http://racket-lang.org, then: